General Social Agents: External validity in pre-committed novel settings

 A key limitation of our statistical framework is that comparing the predictive power of different AI simulations provides no absolute benchmark for how well these samples predict human responses in general.
 Thus, we require a suitable theoretical or statistical benchmark for a more comprehensive analysis.
 However, due to the scale and heterogeneity of our games, several appealing benchmarks are impractical.

-Ideally, we would apply the standard level-$k$ model from Section~\ref{sec:predict_new_AR} to generate predictions across these games.
+Ideally, we would apply the standard level-$k$ model from Section~\ref{sec:predict_new_AR} to generate predictive distributions across these games.
 Unfortunately, no existing mechanical method reliably identifies which choices correspond to specific levels of reasoning across such diverse contexts.
-For example, the ``obvious'' choice for a level-$0$ player is not always the highest number—particularly when bonuses are large, bounds are tight, and the bonus rule involves selecting number 11.
-Consequently, higher-level reasoning does not follow the intuitive progression observed in simpler or more conventional settings.
+For example, the ``obvious'' choice for a level-$0$ player is not always the highest number---particularly when bonuses are large or the bonus rule involves selecting number 11.
+Consequently, higher-level reasoning does not follow the intuitive progression featured by the original game in \citeauthor{1120Arad2012}.

-Alternative hierarchical models, such as those proposed by \cite{Camerer2004Cognitive,STAHL1994,STAHL1995}, partially address this issue by assuming level-$0$ players choose uniformly at random.
-However, these models still require specifying an ex-ante distribution over reasoning levels.
-The choice of distribution parameters, such as $\lambda$ for the Poisson model in \citeauthor{Camerer2004Cognitive}, is crucial for predictive accuracy, yet no clear method exists for selecting appropriate values in our context.
-Indeed, even within \citeauthor{Camerer2004Cognitive}, parameter estimates vary considerably across a relatively small number of different games.
-Given the greater heterogeneity of our game set $S$, we lack a sufficiently representative sample from which to estimate such a distribution.

-Another seemingly attractive alternative would be to follow the approaches of \cite{FudenbergLiang2019PredictPlay}, \cite{hirasawa2022using}, or \cite{andrews2025transfer}, which involve training a bespoke supervised machine-learning model on past game data to predict responses.
-However, this method is problematic, if not infeasible, for two reasons.
-First, it suffers from the same issue as the hierarchical models: it relies heavily on having access to a large and representative dataset, which we currently do not possess.
-Second, as discussed in the motivating example from Section~\ref{sec:approach}, traditional machine learning models (e.g., regression, decision trees, or generic neural networks) are not well-suited for predicting human behavior in novel settings because they cannot adapt to structural differences across settings.
+Another seemingly attractive alternative would be to follow the approaches of \cite{FudenbergLiang2019PredictPlay}, \cite{hirasawa2022using}, or \cite{andrews2025transfer}, which involve training a bespoke supervised machine learning model on past game data to predict responses.
+However, this method is infeasible for our purposes because of two problems.
+First, it relies heavily on having access to a large and representative dataset, which we currently do not possess.\footnote{The combined approach of \cite{zhu2025capturing}---using machine learning to flexibly estimate parameters in a well-defined behavioral model and then using that model to predict responses---is infeasible for the same reason.} Second, as discussed in Section~\ref{sec:approach}, traditional machine learning models (e.g., regression, decision trees, or generic neural networks) are not well-suited for predicting human behavior in novel settings because they cannot adapt to structural differences across settings.
 Even with substantial representative data, if a game had even one new parameter value (e.g., a new bonus rule or an upper bound above the highest from the training data), the model would need to be retrained from scratch.